AndrewThomas63/Configuring-Active-Directory-in-Azure/README.md

 ![Screenshot (80)](https://github.com/user-attachments/assets/f46a32c7-d621-4a55-b10b-f89b76d000be)
-I updated the account lockout duration properties to being locked out for 30 minutes ater 5 attempts.
+I updated the account lockout duration properties to being locked out for 30 minutes after 5 attempts.

 ![Screenshot (81)](https://github.com/user-attachments/assets/ead10667-0dc0-4459-8798-7ace20cbe5a1)
 I wanted to verify the policy was updated.